Frequently Asked Questions

 A. The cost of our sponsorships varies according to which class a child is in.
 There are also extra costs in certain cases.
 For example, we provide a food supplement to families who are struggling to feed their children.

-$500 - $1200 on average for each year of university depending on the student's circumstances (if there is no one in the family to help with any costs, then it could be as much as $1200 a year).
+US$500 - $1000 on average for each year of university depending on the student's circumstances (if there is no one in the family to help with any costs, then it could be as much as $1200 a year).
 Most university courses are four years.

 Q. How many students has CEF got in the current school year?